Injection Fatigue: What Patients on Long-Term Biologics Experience

 Your doctor should know if you are struggling.
 They may have options you have not considered: different injection sites, different devices, different frequencies, or different medications entirely.
 They cannot help if they do not know.

 An injection tracking log gives you an honest record of your adherence, your reactions, and your experience over time.
-When you sit down with your rheumatologist or dermatologist, you have data, not guilt.
+When you sit down with your rheumatologist, dermatologist, or gastroenterologist, you have data, not guilt.
+If you also live with joint disease, the arthritis tracking page covers how to fold flare data into the same record so your specialist sees the full picture.

-Download Clarity for injection tracking and start building the record that helps you and your care team manage the long game together.
+Download Clarity for injection tracking App Store and start building the record that helps you and your care team manage the long game together.

 You are not failing at being a patient.
-You are experiencing a real and common consequence of long-term self-injection.
-Name it, track it, and talk about it.
+You are running into a known, documented consequence of years of self-injection.
+Name it, track it, bring the record to your next appointment, and let your specialist do the work of adjusting the plan around what your data actually shows.

 This content is for informational purposes only and does not replace professional medical advice.
 Always consult your healthcare provider about your treatment plan.